blessnathan01/tambua-bot/README.md

 ## What it does

 Tambua is a swahili name meaning "realize" (in English language).
-The project raises awareness about child violence and increases the level of understanding related to child violence.
+The project raises awareness about child violence through facts and increases the level of understanding related to child violence.

 ## How I built it